phamnhatha090805/Final_Assignment_Process_Safety/src/chapter_4.md

 ## **Remarks**
 - The system always starts with waking up and starting to make coffee.
 - Users can only start making toast **after pressing Hot Water**.
-- Users can only start grinding and brewing coffee **after inserting bread and pressing the Lever Down button**.
+- Users can only start grinding and brewing coffee **after inserting bread and pressing the Lever Down button** without toasting error.
 - The **Reset** button resets **both** processes.